Monday, January 25, 2010

 What is needed is a way to clearly and succinctly stipulate that the body-as-a-whole expresses a given direction through gesturing body parts.
 I propose indications such as those in 2a-d.
 The indications contain a whole body pre-sign, and a direction sign that contains a “hold sign” at the bottom (as in the sign for “a gesture” shown in Ex.
 2e); i.e., the whole body “gestures” in the stated direction.

 Examples using the proposed indications are shown below.
-(Note also the use of the traveling and “movement in place” indications which were discussed in my July 16, 2002 posting the Motif Symposium thread, and the indication for a being in a “short zone” which was discussed in my October 25, 2002 and July 29, 2003 postings in the Spatial Locations and Directions Thread).
+(Note also the use of the traveling and “movement in place” indications which were discussed in the July 16, 2002 posting the Motif Symposium thread, and the indication for a being in a “short zone” which was discussed in my October 25, 2002 and July 29, 2003 postings in the Spatial Locations and Directions Thread).

 Ex.
 3a.
 Traveling, beginning with the whole body doing backward movement that is expressed by body part gestures.